continuousphp/deploy-agent/README.md

 Please note that this project is released with a [Contributor Code of Conduct](http://contributor-covenant.org/version/1/2/0/).
 By participating in this project you agree to abide by its terms.

-Fork the project, create a feature branch, and send us a pull request.
+Feel free to fork the project, create a feature branch, and send us a pull request!